carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

   code snippets and gory details should be left to bug comments, web review or the mailing list.

-* If the patch fixes a bug in bugzilla, please include the PR# in the message.
+* If the patch fixes a bug in GitHub Issues, please include the PR# in the message.

 * Text formatting and spelling should follow the same rules as documentation and in-code comments, ex. capitalization, full stop, etc.